curioustorvald/Terrarum-sans-bitmap/CONTRIBUTING.md

 For working examples, take a note at the bengali sprite sheet.

-This tag can be used as a general "replace this with these" directive, as long as you're replacing it into two letters. (e.g. U+0B94; TAMIL LETTER AU, which is a combination of U+0B92 and U+0BD7
+This tag can be used as a general "replace this with these" directive, as long as you're replacing it into two letters.
+This directive is exploited to construct dutch ligature "IJ" (U+0132 and U+0133), in the sheet LatinExtA.

 Also note that the font compiler will not "stack" these diacritics.